iSumsoft» Computer Tweaks » 5 Quick Tips for Checking and Fixing Hard Drive Errors

 Run chkdsk command

-Step 3: Simply type (for yes) and press Enter to schedule the scan for the next time your computer starts up.
+Step 3: Type y (for yes) and press Enter to schedule the scan.

 Check for drive errors

-Open an elevated Command Prompt (Win+X, A).
+Open an elevated Command Prompt (Win+X, A) and type the following command:

 fsutil dirty set C: